-- Camp Fitch Each fall students in Grades 3 and 4 travel to East Springfield for three days/two nights with their homeroom teachers and parent chaperones. - Grade 8 Educational Trip All Grade 8 students culminate their Middle School education with a trip to Boston with Middle School faculty as guides and chaperones.
+- Camp Fitch Each fall students in Grades 3 and 4 travel to East Springfield for three days/two nights with their homeroom teachers and parent chaperones. - Grade 8 Educational Trip(s) All Grade 8 students culminate their Middle School education with a trip to Boston with Middle School faculty as guides and chaperones.
+In the fall of 2022, a trip to Washington D.C. is also planned for graduating students and faculty/staff.

-Athletics - In addition to regularly scheduled physical education classes for all our Lower School students, Erie Day School offers cross country, soccer (indoor and outdoor) as well as the Get Up & Move!
-Program for Lower School learners.
-Middle School students also receive physical education classes over the course of one nine-week quarter, every day, as well as following athletic program options: basketball, cross country, golf, soccer (indoor and outdoor), tennis, volleyball and Get Up & Move!
+Athletics - In addition to 2x/weekly scheduled physical education classes for all our Early Childhood and Lower School students, Erie Day School offers Grades 1-4 cross country and soccer (indoor and outdoor) as well as the tennis and ski opportunities for Grade 4 learners.
+Middle School students also receive physical education classes over the course of one semester, as well as the following athletic program options: basketball, cross country, golf, soccer (indoor and outdoor), tennis and volleyball.
 Students in Grades 4-8 may participate in Ski Club held at Peek 'N Peak Ski Resort, Clymer, NY.
 Ski Club members are required to take a ski lesson, making the exit from the school day and experience on the slopes educational as well as enjoyable.
-Bus transportation to and from Erie Day School is provided (with a fee determined by Peek 'n' Peak Resort).
-Parents are encouraged to follow School Speak and email announcements for severe weather decisions should Ski Club need to be cancelled.